 3. Mail a Box Home

 Along those same lines, shipping a box of your heaviest items home might be an even cheaper option.
-A large flat rate box through USPS costs about $17 and you can definitely fit a couple pairs of shoes, toiletries, etc in there!
-I’ve been on some month-long trips and had to resort to shipping boxes home every month so I didn’t have to pay overweight fees every time I flew.
+A large flat rate box through USPS costs about $17 and you can definitely fit a couple pairs of shoes, toiletries, a travel french press, etc in there!
+I’ve been on some month-long trips and had to resort to shipping boxes home every month so I didn’t have to pay overweight airline baggage fees every time I flew.
 It was a simple solution to a possibly annoying/costly problem.